ontox-hu/course_R_AI/_book/les1.md

 ![](images/01_1_rstudiologo.png)

-## Learning objectives

-After this lesson:

-- you know how RStudio is organized;
-- you can run R scripts in RStudio using R scripts;
+## Contents day 1

-- you know how to use R packages;
+ - Intro to R and RStudio
-- and you know how you can find information (help function and vignettes) about the R functions you are using.
+ - </mark>Getting the materials from Github XXX</mark>
-- You will know the different data types and structures in R.
+ - R-syntax, objects, data types and classes
-- You can create your own R objects.
+ - RMarkdown

 **Make sure you code along with the examples.** Try to replicate what the reader is doing!